Safety Verification of Declarative Smart Contracts: Illustrative Example

 \subsection{Translating DeCon Contract to State Transition System}

-In order to verify the DeCon contract against the safety invariant, the declarative rules are translated into a state transition system.
-Figure~\ref{fig:transition-system} illustrates part of the transition system translated from the voting contract in Listing~\ref{lst:voting}, where all relational tables are the states, and every smart contract transaction commit results in a state transition step.
+In order to perform formal verification, DeCon contracts are encoded as state transition systems.
+The state space comprises all possible valuations of the relational tables, and each successful transaction triggers an atomic state transition step (the transaction atomicity is guaranteed by the underlying Ethereum blockchain).
+Such encoding naturally captures the semantics of smart contracts: reactive programs that listen and respond to requests (transactions).

-The middle portion of Figure~\ref{fig:transition-system} shows a state after $i$ transactions from one of the initial states, where proposal $p_1$ has two votes, proposal $p_2$ has one vote, and there is no winner yet.
+Figure~\ref{fig:transition-system} illustrates part of the transition system translated from the voting contract in Listing~\ref{lst:voting}.
+The middle portion (labeled ``States after i Txs'') shows a state that is reached after $i$ transactions from one of the initial states.
+At this point in the execution, proposal $p_1$ has received two votes, proposal $p_2$ has one, and no winner has been declared yet.
 Two outgoing edges from this state are highlighted.
-Suppose the quorum size $Q$ in this example is three.
-On the top is the transaction \lstinline{vote(p1)}, where $p_1$ gets another vote, making it reach the quorum and become the winner.
-The edge annotates the conditions for this transaction to go through (only a fraction of the condition is shown in the figure due to space limit).
-It is translated from the transaction rule $r$ in Listing~\ref{lst:voting} line 15 ($\var{recv\_vote}(p_1) \land \neg hasWinner \land ...$), as well as $r$'s dependent rules from line 19 to 26 ($\var{votes}[p_1] \geq Q \land ...$).
-This edge leads to a new state where proposal $p_1$'s votes is incremented by one, and it becomes the winner, which is also translated from line 19 to 26.
+The one on top represents a \lstinline{vote(p1)} transaction, where $p_1$ receives an additional vote, thereby achieving the quorum and becoming the winning proposal.
+This transaction can be executed only if certain conditions are met, which are annotated on the edge (only part of the conditions are shown due to space limit).
+The edge is derived from the transaction rule $r$ in Listing~\ref{lst:voting} line 15 ($\var{recv\_vote}(p_1) \land \neg hasWinner \land ...$), and its dependent rules from line 19 to 26 ($\var{votes}[p_1] \geq Q \land ...$).
+This edge leads to a new state in which the number of votes for proposal $p_1$ is incremented by one, and it becomes the winner, which is also translated from line 19 to 26.

-Similarly, the bottom right shows another transaction where proposal $p_2$ gets a vote, but $\var{hasWinner}$ remains $False$ since there is no proposal reaching the quorum.
+Similarly, the bottom right shows another transaction where proposal $p_2$ gets a vote, but $\var{hasWinner}$ remains $False$ since no proposal has reached the quorum.

 Section~\ref{sec:transition} formally describes the algorithm to translate a DeCon smart contract into a state transition system.